andywu0913/OpenAI-GYM-CarRacing-DQN/README.md

 <img src="resources/trial_500.gif" width="300px">

 #### Training After 600 Episodes
-To acquire more rewards, the model learned how to drive recklessly and thus making it going off track when reaching sharp turns.
+To acquire more rewards greedily, the model has gone bad that learns how to drive recklessly and thus making it going off track when reaching sharp turns.
 <br>
 <img src="resources/trial_600.gif" width="300px">